Taguar258/clsp/README.md

 ![Preview](https://raw.githubusercontent.com/Taguar258/clsp/main/docs/preview.gif)

-It's designed to be user friendly, minimal, and very easy to understand.
+It's designed to be user-friendly, minimal, and very easy to understand.

-Wether you want the user to chose a file, number, country code, you name it.
-It will fulfill it's purpose.
+Whether you want the user to choose a file, number, country code, you name it.
+It will fulfill its purpose.

 ## Documentation